 If one wishes to begin the Seudah in one place and continue it and bentch elsewhere, he must have this in mind when reciting the Brachah of Hamotzie.
-[If he did not have this in mind, he should not relocate during the meal.
-However, if he already did so, he may bentch in the place where he concluded eating.]

 One should share words of Torah at the meal, especially words of Torah that are connected with the Purim story.